 9. Find an imaging center you like and stick with it.

-10. Mammograms give you peace of mind.
+10. Mammograms offer peace of mind.

 Key Takeaways